Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Now, it may seem a bit odd that a policy proposal to help the self-employed would result in them contributing more tax – but hear us out.
 Yes, paying less can be seen as somewhat of a perk, but the report highlights some major disadvantages with the system as it is.

-Under the current rules, a self-employed person earning £15,000 a year has to pay £770 in NICs, but an employee doing the same job would see the higher sum of £833 deducted from their pay packet.
+Under the rules at the time of the research (February 2017), a self-employed person earning £15,000 a year has to pay £770 in NICs, but an employee doing the same job would see the higher sum of £833 deducted from their pay packet.
 Notably, their employer would also be required to add a further £951 (13.8% of employee earnings above £8,112) in NICs.

 Such a disparity creates holes in the argument for extending more rights and benefits to small business owners, and thus delays progress.